BlueTeeth68/Project/README.md

 ### 2. Manga

-#### Get limit (paginate) manga from database *
+#### Get all manga from database *

 - Require: none
 - URL: /manga/list
 - Method: GET
-- Request param: limit, page (limit > 0, page >= 1)
+- Request param: size, page (size > 0, page > 0)
 - Request body: none
-- Response body: List<MangaDTO>
+- Response body: PagingReturnDTO<MangaDTO>
-- Description: user can load limit number of manga, sorted by latest update (paginate).
-If limit or page is null return the first 100 manga from database.
+- Description: user can load all manga from the database, sorted by latest update (desc).
+The result return is based on the size and page on the request.
+The default value of size is 100, page is 1

 #### Get mangas by name and keyword *

 - Require: none
 - URL: /manga/name
 - Method: GET
-- Request param: keyword, optional: limit, page (limit > 0, page >= 1)
+- Request param: keyword, size, page (size > 0, page > 0)
-- Request body:
+- Request body: none
-- Response body: List<MangaDTO>
+- Response body: PagingReturnDTO<MangaDTO>
-- Description: user can find limit (paginate) mangas by keyword/name.
-Default limit = 20, default page = 1
+- Description: user can find manga by its name or keyword, sorted by name.
+The result return is based on the size and page on the request.
+The default value of size is 20, page is 1

 #### Get mangas by genre *

 - Require: none
 - URL: /manga/genre
 - Method: GET
-- Request param: id, optional: limit, page (limit > 0, page >= 1)
+- Request param: id, size, page (size > 0, page > 0)
-- Request body:
+- Request body: none
-- Response body: List<MangaDTO>
+- Response body: PagingReturnDTO<MangaDTO>
-- Description: user can find limit (paginate) mangas by its genre.
-Default limit = 20, default page = 1
+- Description: User can find manga by its genre, sorted by name.
+The result return is based on size and page on the request.
+Default id is 1, default size is 20, default page is 1

 #### Get manga by id *